nmarsceau/scdtsea.org/news/2015_07_04__if_everyone.md

 And see him there unconscious
    Never knowing what took place,
 The laws and rules of traffic
-   I’m sure we’d soon embrace.
+   I'm sure we'd soon embrace.

 If everyone could meet
    The wife and children left behind